(red madder, rose madder)

 Madder lake was frequently used to glaze over vermilion, a bright red pigment with a distinct orange tone.
 This glaze not only enhances the opaque vermilion but also protects it from fading.

-Vermeer used more than once the madder lake glaze over vermilion technique.
-The artist first modeled the object to be represented in various tones of vermilion using white to lighten and black to darken tonal values.
+Vermeer used more than once madder lake glaze over vermilion technique.
+He first modeled the object to be represented in various tones of vermilion using white to lighten the tone and black to darken them.
 Black must be used very sparingly since even the smallest addition creates a rather sullen effect.
-Once this area was dry it glazed with a thin, transparent layer red madder brushed on delicately with a soft-haired brush.
-The upper layer of madder lake deepens the orange tone of vermilion is nearing it in hue to today's brilliant cadmium reds.
-Two excellent examples of this glazing technique can be found in Vermeer's work on the red plumed hat of Girl with a Red Hat.
+Once the area was dry it glazed with red madder.
+Madder lake deepens the orange tone of vermilion is nearing it in hue to today's brilliant cadmium reds.
+Two excellent examples of this glazing technique an be found in Vermeer's work: the red satin gown of Girl with a Wineglass and the red plumed hat of Girl with a Red Hat (fig. 3).